Dark Chocolate Almond Eggplant Torte (Vegan)

 Add-Ins and Substitutions

 Let’s talk about Cream of tartar.
 It is not a common item you might have in your pantry.
 It is a white powdery substance derived from tartaric acid.
 Its scientific name is potassium bitartrate, derived from the process of winemaking.
-It is commonly used to stabilize whipped egg whites in meringues and cakes, prevent sugar crystallization in candies and caramel, and act as the activating ingredient in baking powder.
+It is commonly used to stabilize whipped egg whites in meringues and cakes.
+It prevents sugar crystallization in candies and caramel.
+It also acts as the activating ingredient in baking powder.
 In this recipe it is required for adding volume and air, giving a much silkier and firmer texture.

 Although they look the same, cream of tartar and baking soda are completely different ingredients.
-For every 1/2 teaspoon of cream of tartar, you can substitute with 1 teaspoon of either lemon juice or white vinegar.
+For every 1/2 teaspoon of cream of tartar, you can substitute with 1 teaspoon of lemon juice.
+Alternatively, use 1 teaspoon of white vinegar.
 You can also mix two parts cream of tartar and one part baking soda to obtain a homemade baking powder.

 Storing